Call now for a FREE Consultation

 If you admit guilt or are found guilty, the judge will consider various factors when deciding on your sentence.
 These may or may not include:

 • The seriousness of the offence – How much harm was caused to others as a consequence of your actions?
-This can include death, injury to yourself or other road users pedestrians, and damage to property.
+This can include damage to property, death, injury to yourself or other road users (including pedestrians).

 • Whether it is your first offence – If so, you may get a more lenient sentence, but if you have been convicted repeatedly in the past for similar offences, this will likely result in stiffer penalties being imposed.